December 13th, 2011

 substantially the same as the flow (wind) velocity at the

-inlet of a wind turbine of a conventional wind turbine system.
+inlet of a wind turbine of a conventional wind turbine

-inlet of the wind turbine of the conventional system, owing to
+velocity) at the inlet of the wind turbine of the

-increasing the flow velocity using intake nozzle 144 and tower
+using intake nozzle 144 and tower nozzle 170.
+The increased

-nozzle 170.
-The increased velocity at the inlet to turbine 120
+velocity at the inlet to turbine 120 allows for shorter

-allows for shorter turbine blades compared to conventional
+turbine blades compared to conventional wind turbines.

 [0034] For example, the power output of a turbine is

-proportional to the cubic order of the turbine inlet velocity
+proportional to the cubic order of the turbine inlet

-110, of the system of the present invention is higher than the
+turbine-intake tower 110, of the system of the present

-wind velocity at the inlet of a turbine of a conventional wind
+invention is higher than the wind velocity at the inlet of a

-turbine system, the turbine system of the present invention
+system of the present invention has a higher power output

-has a higher power output than the conventional wind turbine
+than the conventional wind turbine system for the same blade

-system for the same blade length.
-This means that since the
+length.
+This means that since the power output of a turbine

-power output of a turbine is proportional to the cubic order
+is proportional to the cubic order of the turbine inlet

-of the turbine inlet velocity and is proportional to the
+velocity and is proportional to the square of the blade

-square of the blade length, the turbine of present invention
+length, the turbine of present invention can have shorter

 [0035] Shorter blades result in lower material costs,